 InMed Submits Form 12b-25

-VANCOUVER, British Columbia, Feb.
-09, 2023 (GLOBE NEWSWIRE) -- InMed Pharmaceuticals Inc. ("InMed" or the "Company") INM, a leader in the pharmaceutical research, development and manufacturing of rare cannabinoids and cannabinoid analogs, today announces it has submitted a Form 12b-25 with the U.S. Securities and Exchange Commission (the "SEC") in connection with its Quarterly Report on Form 10-Q for the period ended December 31, 2022 (the "Form 10-Q").
+/EIN News/ -- VANCOUVER, British Columbia, Feb.
+09, 2023 (GLOBE NEWSWIRE) -- InMed Pharmaceuticals Inc. (“InMed” or the “Company”) (Nasdaq: INM), a leader in the pharmaceutical research, development and manufacturing of rare cannabinoids and cannabinoid analogs, today announces it has submitted a Form 12b-25 with the U.S. Securities and Exchange Commission (the “SEC”) in connection with its Quarterly Report on Form 10-Q for the period ended December 31, 2022 (the “Form 10-Q”).

 Due to the recent change in the Company’s auditors as previously announced on December 12, 2022 and a subsequent delay in the client acceptance process, the Company will be unable to file its financial statements for the three and six months ended December 31, 2022 in a timely manner.
 The Company intends to file a complete version of the Form 10-Q with the SEC, together with its corresponding quarterly filings in Canada (the “Required Filings”) within the five-day extension period afforded by Rule 12b-25 under the Securities Exchange Act of 1934, as amended.